An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality

 \section{Introduction}

-Nonlinear constrained optimization problems are widely used in many important fields such as economics, management, and engineering \cite{Nocedal1999}.
-In this paper, we focus on the nonlinear inequality constrained optimization problems of the form
+Nonlinear constrained optimization problems are ubiquitous in many important fields such as economics, management, and engineering \cite{Nocedal1999}.
+In this paper, we focus on the inequality constrained optimization problems of the form

 where $ f: \mathbf{R}^n \rightarrow \mathbf{R} $ and $ g: \mathbf{R}^n \rightarrow \mathbf{R}^m $ are smooth functions.